harlantwood/Enlightened_Structure/Harlan_Knight_Wood/index.md

 Harlan is committed to creating luminous tools, enabling free and open transformation of organizations, individuals, and the world.
 He dreams of an age of enlightened creativity, and the end of scarcity on planet earth.
 As step zero of this project, Harlan has been prototyping, prototyping, prototyping on massively parallel creative collaboration solutions, culminating in the current efforts around [Enlightened Structure Software Zero][].

 Harlan brings a decade of software development experience together with a diverse background including years of meditation, and work in various personal transformation systems.

-More at <a class="readmore" href="http://www.harlanknight.net"><span>HarlanKnight.net</span></a>.
+<a class="readmore" href="http://www.harlanknight.net" target="_blank"><span>HarlanKnight.net website</span></a>.